AlbaneCM/airbnb/README.md

 	6. Room types definition
 	7. First and last listing date
 	8. Average price
+	##.
+Summary of main points about marketplace
+	-
 	Way to train on violinplots
 		8. a/ Price range
 		8. b/ Price range by roomtype